kumsy/keddit/README.md

 ___________________________________

-# What's Keddit?
+## What's Keddit?

 Keddit is a community-driven social media site, inspired by Reddit :heart:.

-Users are able to create an account, upload their custom profile picture, create communities, post topics, comment, share posts, and vote.

-Keddit is a community-driven social media website.
-Registered users may customize their username, email, and profile picture.
-Members submit content to the site such as text posts, images, and GIFs which are then voted up or down by other members on Keddit.
-Posts are organized by subject via user-created communities called "subkeddits" in which a collect of posts are displayed relating to it's community subject.
-If a post has enough up-votes, it may be featured on Keddit's main front page often referred to as "k/ popular".
+Users are able to create an account, upload their custom profile picture, create communities, post topics, comment, share posts, and vote on posts and comments.
+Posts may be up-voted or down-voted by other registered members on Keddit.
+If a post from any community has enough up-votes, it may be featured on Keddit's main front page often referred to as 'k/ popular'.

 Features: